vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 Maybe image semantic analysis features really aren't the most predictive.
 What about the hidden layers of a network trained on AVA[^ava], or a face-detection network?
 (Schaar cascades were used for the face data above.)
 After all, aesthetic parameters such as image sharpness, saturation, and composition, and deeper face attributes such as emotion certainly affect social interest.

+### Using more training data

+Since beginning this project, I have obtained an additional 300,000 Facebook images that could be used to extend the training dataset.
+However, these are from a slightly different source (photo album pages, rather than wall pages), which could create additional noise in the training dataset.
+A better solution for extending the dataset would be by scraping the wall pages of users that I am not friends with, reducing the "social bias" of the data.

 ### Training a neural network

-One direction that I did not investigate is the complete training of a neural network from scratch.
+As mentioned above, one direction that I did not investigate is the complete training of a neural network from scratch.
 This was for two reasons -- a lack of computing hardware, and a lack of data.
-However, I have since obtained a modern GPU and downloaded some 300,000 additional Facebook images, perhaps making this problem more tractable.
+However, this problem may be more tractable for me in the near future.
+One method that I am particularly interested in exploring here is weight sharing between networks designed to predict different things -- for example, could an network that simultaneously predicts semantic content, aesthetic quality, and social interest share many of the first few convolutional layers.
+My suspicion is that it could.

 ## Conclusions

+> Aim low.
+Aim so low no one will even care if you succeed. -- Marge Simpson

 Expectations for success were intially minimal, and those expectations have been mostly met.
 Weak correlations have been found with expected image properties, including the presence of faces and the classified category of the image.
 The best trained classifier has a slightly better than chance likelihood of correctly classifying images according to social interest.
+Subjective evalution of the results on a dataset from a completely different source return similar results -- slightly better than randomly selecting images.
+Still, it is definitely better, and that's something.

 ## Appendix

 Source code for this exploration, in the form of iPython notebooks, is available here, and is licensed under the MIT License.
-Words are Copyright 2016, Logan Williams.
-All images are copyright of their owners and reproduced here under fair use.
+Words are copyright 2016, Logan Williams.
+All images are copyright their original owners.

 ## Citations